-Dogecoin is an early Bitcoin fork released in 2013.
+Dogecoin is a Bitcoin fork released in 2013.

 Although not as popular as it once was, Dogecoin has continued to attract social media users due to its fast transactions, low fees and, of course, its charismatic Shiba Inu mascot.

-Despite being a Bitcoin clone with a few modified parameters, unlike BTC Dogecoin will have infinite supply and will never halve rewards again.
+Despite being a Bitcoin clone with just a few modified parameters, unlike BTC, Dogecoin will have infinite supply and will never halve rewards again.

 The last Dogecoin halving happened in 2015.